SoundSliced/s_gridview/example/README.md

 flutter run
 ```

-The example builds a `MyGridView` with a few colored items and demonstrates the scroll indicators and layout options.
+Open the example app and use the visible controls to exercise all the `s_gridview` features interactively.